A Brief History of Debian

 An open-source office suite, essentially acting as a Microsoft Office replacement.

-LibreOffice is also cross-platform and supports .doc, .xls, .odt, .ods along with other key formats.
+LibreOffice is also cross-platform and supports .doc, .xls, .odt, and .ods, along with other key formats.

-Iceweasel is the old name for Firefox, which Mozilla demanded Debian to rename it.
+Iceweasel is the old name for Firefox, which Mozilla demanded Debian to rename.
 Iceweasel is pretty much an identical version.

 A multi-functional media player, covering most file formats.
 VLC is also cross-platform, popular amongst both Windows and Linux users.